This Is What Whales Are Betting On Ford Motor

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Ford Motor options trades today is 35416.54 with a total volume of 76,476.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Ford Motor's whale activity within a strike price range from $5.0 to $25.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Ford Motor's big money trades within a strike price range of $10.0 to $19.0 over the last 30 days.

 Ford Motor Option Volume And Open Interest Over Last 30 Days